McGillX/course-development-guide/docs/source/notes.rst

 - Add team members as beta testers and discussion admins as appropriate

-.. note: in order to appear as staff on the discussion board, users need to be added as discussion admin or discussion moderators in addition to any other membership right they have.
+.. note:: in order to appear as staff on the discussion board, users need to be added as discussion admin or discussion moderators in addition to any other membership right they have.

 - Setup grade book
 - Set component release dates